LimePoint/opschain/docs/getting_started.md

 - create an OpsChain user
 - create some sample data
 - list projects
-- show project and environment properties
+- list actions in an OpsChain project
-- find the action definitions for a project
+- interactively run an action in an OpsChain project
 - create a change
 - view the logs of a running (or completed) change
+- view the history of changes in an environment

 ## Prerequisites